steadramon/ESPGeiger/docs/outputs/pulseout.md

 would produce a soft sustained tone, not a click.

 Fade mode overlaps the built-in Blip LED.
-Both ship; pick whichever fits your wiring — Blip LED lives on the board's dedicated pin, Pulse Out on any GPIO you choose.
+Both ship; pick whichever fits your wiring.
+Blip LED lives on the board's dedicated pin, Pulse Out on any GPIO you choose.

 ## Patterns